fz172/fanfly/_posts/2026-01-10-firewall_wiring_cleanup_part2.md

 I took a multimeter and tested the resistance between the two small terminals on the relay, and it showed 120 M omh which made no sense.
 I'm not electrical expert but I think this meant the coils circuit was open ie broken.
 I also used my power supply and gave the 2 terminals 12 volt directly, no click.
 So I think the relay is gone.

 I bought a new one on aircraft spruce.
 It should come next week.
 I will try to bench test it and replace.
 We will see what happens then.

+In the meantime, removing the old one from the airplane proved to be a huge pain in the ass.
+I bolted it on the firewall with 2 AN4.
+The nuts behind the firewall was extremely inaccessible from the back of the firewall.
+I crawled under the cockpit and tried several times with ratcheting wrench and finally was able to grab onto the nuts so I could loosen them from the firewall forward side.
+With such difficulty to remove, I highly doubt I will be able to put them back when the new relay comes.
+I known I certainly won't have the patience.
+So I decided to install two 1/4-20 rivnuts instead of using AN4s.
+I still have a bunch of 1/4 brass bolts left over from building ground lug.
+I will use the 1/4 bolts to attach the relay.

+I think I learned a lesson about Murphy's law here.
+In the future I will think twice about serviceability before installing anything.